TiendaNube/api-docs/resources/transaction.md

 * `authorized`: The transaction is authorized.
 * `failed`: The transaction failed.
-* `in_fraud_analisys`: The transaction is under fraud analysis by the payment provider.
+* `in_fraud_analysis`: The transaction is under fraud analysis by the payment provider.
 * `needs_merchant_review`: The transaction needs merchant action to continue.
 * `paid`: The transaction is confirmed.
 * `partially_refunded`: The transaction is partially refunded.